 Word Clouds can be useful when gathering feedback from customers e.g. at a product launch.
 Here is an example using ParticiPoll.

-Use a Word Cloud to gather feedback from customers e.g. at a market research session.
+Use a Word Cloud to gather feedback from customers, such as at a market research session.
 These can be particularly useful as the audience is using their own language.

-They can help identify new ideas, features and possible pain points which can become areas for further exploration/discussion.
+They can help identify new ideas, features and possible pain points which can become areas for further exploration or discussion.

-Use a Word Cloud to gain feedback from an internal employee event e.g when introducing new policies/initiatives.
+Use a Word Cloud to gain feedback from an internal employee event, like when introducing new policies or initiatives.

-This could then be used as a) a visual to share employee feedback with senior management b) check your employees have understood the new policies.
+This could then be used as a visual aid to share employee feedback with senior management or to check that your employees have understood the new policies.

 Use a Word Cloud at your team meeting to identify challenges within your workforce.

 This can help identify areas of concern, topics to address and discuss further.